Last updated on October 22nd, 2024 at 09:17 am

 Guilt can be a powerful tool in the hands of a narcissist.
 They use it to make you feel awful about yourself and bend to their will.
 This sneaky tactic is called guilt-tripping, and it’s one of a narcissist’s favorite ways to manipulate and control others.

-In this post, we’ll dive deep into the world of narcissistic guilt-tripping.
-You’ll learn how to spot it, why narcissists do it, and most importantly – how to protect yourself.
+In this post, you will learn how narcissists use guilt-tripping to manipulate and control you.
+You’ll also learn how to spot it, why narcissists do it, and most importantly – how to protect yourself.
 Get ready to unmask the narcissist’s favorite weapon and break free from toxic guilt!

 “Half of the people lie with their lips; the other half with their tears”